OpenGIS/open-user-map/readme.txt

 - **Current location**
 Add a button that relocates the map to the users current location.

-- **Filterable Marker Categories**
-Organize locations in multiple filterable marker groups.
-Each group (category) can have an individual marker icon and will be accessible to visitors.

 - **Limit visible locations**
 You can limit the locations to be shown by marker categories and by post ids.
 So it is possible to show only locations of a specific type or to render only one single location.
 This can be done in the block settings or with shortcode attributes.